 This Masters combines formal lectures, practicals, computer labs, seminars and field trips.

 There is also an opportunity to take part in a field tip to the Maldives during the Easter holiday.
-On the trip you'll undertake a great deal of field work, including 10 scuba dives and daily sessions of snorkelling.
+On the trip you'll undertake a great deal of field work, where you'll have the chance to scuba dive (if you can pass the University's dive requirements) and you'll have daily sessions of snorkelling.
 You'll practise a variety of survey techniques and obtain reef identification skills.

 Types of assessment in this course include: